LukeZGD/Legacy-iOS-Kit/README.md

     - Example with path: `saved/shsh/123456789012_iPad2,1_8.4.1-12H321.shsh`
 - **For DFU advanced menu:**
   - To enter DFU advanced menu, put your iOS device in recovery (A6 only), normal DFU (also A6 only), kDFU, or pwnDFU mode before running the script
-  - There are three options that can be used for the DFU advanced menu
+  - There are two options that can be used in the DFU advanced menu
   - Select the "kDFU mode" option if your device is already in kDFU mode beforehand.
 Example of this is using kDFUApp by tihmstar; kDFUApp can also be installed from my repo
   - For A6/A6X devices, "DFU mode (A6)" option can be used.
 This will use ipwndfu (or iPwnder32 for Mac) to put your device in pwnDFU mode, send pwned iBSS, and proceed with the downgrade/restore
-  - For A5/A5X devices, "pwnDFU mode (A5)" option can be used, BUT ONLY IF the device is put in pwnDFU mode beforehand, with an Arduino and USB Host Shield ([checkm8-a5](https://github.com/synackuk/checkm8-a5))
+  - For A5/A5X devices, "pwnDFU mode (A5)" option can be used, BUT ONLY IF the device is put in pwnDFU mode beforehand, with [checkm8-a5](https://github.com/synackuk/checkm8-a5) using an Arduino and USB Host Shield
 - **For the jailbreak option:**
   - If you have problems with Cydia, remove the ultrasn0w repo and close Cydia using the app switcher, then try opening Cydia again
   - p0sixspwn will be used for iOS 6.1.3, and EtasonJB or daibutsu for iOS 8.4.1
   - For some devices, EtasonJB untether is unstable and not working properly, so daibutsu jailbreak will be used.
-See PR [#129](https://github.com/LukeZGD/iOS-OTA-Downgrader/pull/129) for more details
+See [PR #129](https://github.com/LukeZGD/iOS-OTA-Downgrader/pull/129) for more details
   - For devices jailbroken with EtasonJB, there is no need to install "Stashing for #etasonJB" package, as stashing is already enabled
   - For devices jailbroken with daibutsu, add the system repo for future updates to the untether: https://dora2ios.github.io/repo/
 - **My Cydia repo**: https://lukezgd.github.io/repo/ - for installing Dropbear and kDFUApp if needed